wlhlm/klipper/docs/G-Codes.md

 #### SET_RETRACTION
 `SET_RETRACTION [RETRACT_LENGTH=<mm>] [RETRACT_SPEED=<mm/s>]
-[UNRETRACT_EXTRA_LENGTH=<mm>] [UNRETRACT_SPEED=<mm/s>]`: Adjust the
+[UNRETRACT_EXTRA_LENGTH=<mm>] [UNRETRACT_SPEED=<mm/s>] [LIFT_Z=<mm>]`:
-parameters used by firmware retraction.
+Adjust the parameters used by firmware retraction.
 RETRACT_LENGTH determines the length of filament to retract and unretract.
 The speed of retraction is adjusted via RETRACT_SPEED, and is typically set relatively high.
 The speed of unretraction is adjusted via UNRETRACT_SPEED, and is not particularly critical, although often lower than RETRACT_SPEED.
 In some cases it is useful to add a small amount of additional length on unretraction, and this is set via UNRETRACT_EXTRA_LENGTH.
+Specifying LIFT_Z enables lifting of the toolhead upon every retract (and subsequent dropping upon unretract) to prevent the nozzle from dragging across surfaces or catching on the print.
 SET_RETRACTION is commonly set as part of slicer per-filament configuration, as different filaments require different parameter settings.

 #### GET_RETRACTION
 `GET_RETRACTION`: Queries the current parameters used by firmware